-NSU Law offers a part-time evening program that allows you to continue your employment while pursuing law study.
+NSU Law offers a part-time program that allows you to continue your employment while pursuing law study.
 The part-time program enrolls approximately 40 first-year students each fall.
-Classes meet Monday through Thursday evenings between 6:00 pm and 10:00 pm and takes four years to complete the J.D. degree.
+Classes meet three nights per week-Monday, Wednesday, and Thursday—from 6:00 pm to 10:15 pm, and takes four years to complete the J.D. degree.
+Part time students are required to take Criminal Law in the summer following their first year of law study; no other summer study is required.
 The admission process and standards are the same for the full-time and part-time programs; you can apply to only one program.

 - Application Open: the date on which the application is available on the LSAC Electronic Application site.

 - Priority Consideration: submitting and completing your application by this date gives you the same opportunity for admission for admission and scholarship consideration.

 - Final Deadline: the last date (11:59 pm, Eastern Time) the application may be transmitted.
 We do not recommend you wait until this date.
 We are unable to provide an application option for that term after that date.